 Founded in 1926, the city of Venice now has a year-round population 21,730 (Sarasota County population is 379,448) and this number increases significantly when in season (November thru April) when many people from up north, also known as "snowbirds" flock south to Florida to enjoy the warmer winter climate.
 Venice has long been a top Florida vacation destination for many.
 With its four area beaches, abundant waterways and historical downtown area, Venice offers tourists the perfect mix of warm Florida sunshine and endless outdoor activities.

 The main attraction in Venice is its historic downtown district, which has been designated as a Florida Main Street City by the State of Florida.
 Lined with tall palm trees and lush tropical landscape, downtown Venice embraces small town America with its sidewalk cafes, boutique storefronts and year-round main street gatherings including arts and crafts festivals.
 The city also boasts four beaches on the Gulf of Mexico including Venice Beach, Caspersen Beach, Nokomis Beach and North Jetty Beach.
-To view photos and driving directions to each of these beaches, click here.
+View photos and driving directions to Venice area beaches.

 Venice is a quick 35-minute commute from the local Sarasota-Bradenton Int'l Airport (SRQ) or roughly a 90-minute commute from the larger Tampa Int'l Airport (TPA).
-To view information about getting to the Venice area, including nearby airports, view our "Getting Here" resource page about planning your flight(s) and/or rental car here.
+To view information about getting to the Venice area, including nearby airports, view our getting to the area resource page about planning your flight(s) and/or rental car.

 History of Venice, FL